-How do people get pregnant?
-In short, man meets women, or sperm meets egg.
-This is a very simple way of explaining it, but it helps in explaining what we do in terms of investigations and treatment of cases of delayed pregnancy.
+How does pregnancy occur?
+In short, sperm meets egg.
+This is a very simple way of explaining it, but it helps in explaining what we do in terms of investigations and treatment in cases of delayed pregnancy.

-And when we define delayed pregnancy, we say trying for one year.
-Exceptions to that rule will include men and women who are known to have conditions that delay pregnancy, for example, irregular or very long periods, PCO, potency issues, etc.
+Delayed pregnancy is defined as actively trying to get pregnant for one year.
+Exceptions to this rule will include men and women who are known to have conditions that make conceiving difficult such as irregular or very long periods, PCO, potency issues, etc.

-Also, if the woman is older than 38 or so, we prefer not to wait for one more year of trying.
-While male fertility does not seem to be directly related to male age, female fertility drops after age 35 or so, and drops faster as time goes on.
-After about 42-43, the chances of pregnancy in women using their own eggs really drop to very low levels.
+Sometimes, if the woman is older than 38 or so, it may not be recommended to wait for one more year of trying.
+While male fertility seems to be less dependent on age, female fertility drops after age 35 and drops faster as her age increases.
+At about 42-43 years of age, the chances of pregnancy in women using their own eggs can drop to very low levels.